DevanaLabs/slack-optimizator/readme.md

-# Slack optimizer
+# Slack optimizer for loading basic HTML

-Slack optimizer...
+This is a Laravel project.

-## Official Documentation
+## Virtualization

-Info...
+For virtualization the `laravel/homestead` is use.

+The intallation instruction can be found at: http://laravel.com/docs/homestead